 Shared space and amenity space is expected in this project, and though the full list has not yet been released, expect fitness rooms featuring the most up-to-date equipment, hosting spaces with modern kitchen facilities, as well as other amenities like entertainment rooms, outdoor terraces and patios, and garage parking.

 411 King boasts a perfect 100 on both it’s walk and transit scores.
-Everything you’ll likely need will be within a few minutes walk, making errands easy and simple.
-Meanwhile, travel outside of the neighbourhood’s bounds is simple too, with two 24-hr streetcars running along Queen Street in the north and King street just out resident’s front door.
+The neighbourhood is convenient to everything you’ll need, making shopping simple and quick.
+Meanwhile, travelling outside of the area is simple, with two 24-hour streetcars running on Queen St in the north and King St just outside the front door.

-It’s easy to connect to the TTC from the Entertainment District, with Osgoode Station, St. Andrew Station, and Union Station all along the district’s eastern borders and only a few minutes walk from 411.
+The Entertainment District is easily accessible to the TTC, with Osgoode Station, St. Andrew Station, and Union Station all along the district’s eastern borders and only a few minutes walk from 411.
 From there, connections to the Bloor-Danforth Line and the rest of the TTC is a breeze.
-And from Union Station, travellers, commuters and explorers alike have seemingly unlimited options.
-The UP Express Train connects Union to Lester B. Pearson International Airport in Mississauga, the GO Transit infrastructure runs commuter rail lines across the entire GTA and beyond, and VIA Rail provides inter-city transit along the Quebec-Windsor Corridor, the most populous region in all of Canada.
+From Union Station, travellers, employees, and explorers alike have a lot of options.

 Take the Gardiner Expressway highway west towards the rest of the “Golden Horseshoe” region of Southern Ontario, through Etobicoke, Oakville and Hamilton, or take the Don Valley Parkway north up through Scarborough and into the norther GTA.